trdownie/ucd-cv-website/README.md

 4. To obtain key information about me, specifically:
 - My current skillset with competence levels where applicable.
-- The projects I have worked on and the briefs I have worked to in these projects.
+- The projects I have worked on and the code I have developed in these projects.
-> Both of these elements have their own section, and front and centre of each project there is a single sentence brief.
+> Both of these elements have their own section, and underneat each completed project there is a link to the relevant code.

 5. To be able to contact me in their preferred manner.
 > There is a dedicated page for contacting me, including via essentially eight channels: contact form, telephone, email, and via five social media channels.